connecteev/laravel-email-campaigns-spatie/docs/avanced-usage/throttling-sends.md

 weight: 2
 ---

-Most email providers have a limit on how many mails you can send within a given amount of time.
-By default only 5 mails per second will get send.
-In the config file you can customize this behaviour in the `throttling` key:
+Most email providers have a limit on how many emails you can send within a given amount of time.
+By default, only five mails per second will get sent.
+In the config file you can customize this behavior in the `throttling` key:

 ```php
 'throttling' => [